uiceds/cee-492-project-2025-gasc/cee492_report.typ

   image("figures/Figure 3.png", width: 100%),
   caption: [Downstream Cross-Channel Profile at Subject Bridge.], ) <proofread>

-= Exploratory Analysis

-(SECTION SHOULD ADDRESS: What data are you using for your analysis, and what are its characteristics?
-Tell the story of your data as it relates to the problem you are solving or question you are answering.)

 The research team entered the exploratory data analysis (EDA) phase with the intent of further investigating the available data sources and refining its project statement.
 Despite best efforts, the initial findings suggested that the goals of the project set forth in the first submittal (i.e. the preceding paragraphs) were reasoned to be too challenging given the availability, complexity, and format of the necessary data.
 As mentioned in our prior submittal, the available scour data included numerous unique and rather independent datasets, including cross-sectional geometry data, longitudinal profile data, pier structure data, water surface profiles, and sporadic but extensive stream flow data.
 Attempting to collect, refine, and subsequently tie such a wide variety of complex data was decidedly understood to be beyond the scope of this class.
 To give example, in order to try identifying and model the relationships between stream flows and scour, the team would have needed to first find a bridge with enough data between 2012 and 2024, locate the subject bridge on the USGS StreamStats GIS page, investigate if there was a stream gauge measuring data in close proximity, and if that were true then hope that the dates on the stream gauge data coincided with the data collected on scour/elevation.
 It was determined by the research team that the described task would be far too challenging in itself, let alone decomposing and cleaning/tidying the complicated stream flow data in addition to the stream elevation data.